Fibre broadband can seem like a confusing topic, especially with acronyms like FTTP, FTTC, or FTTH that appear so similar.

 If you’re outside of London, Surrey and Sussex or are only interested in FTTC, other providers may be able to offer you these packages — just remember the potential for variations in performance.

-FTTC stands for ‘Fibre-To-The-Cabinet’.
+FTTC stands for ‘Fibre-to-the-Cabinet’.

 This setup uses fibre-optic cables running to a street cabinet.
 However, traditional copper cables then run from the cabinet to the building, with your speeds therefore varying depending on how far away the cabinet is located.